The EPISTLE Explained

 In honor of the Year of St. Paul, Fr.
-Bertrand has compiled a collective commentary directed toward the Epistles from a variety of resources to assist you in your weekly meeting preparation.
+Bertrand compiled a collective commentary directed toward the Epistles of St. Paul from a variety of resources to assist you in your weekly meeting preparation.
+We are currently in the process of finalizing the Cycle B edition which will be ready IN PRINTED form by Advent of this year.

 Fourteen of the twenty-one letters have been traditionally attributed to St. Paul.
 The other seven letters of the New Testament that follow the Pauline corpus are collectively referred to as the "Catholic Epistles".
 A term which means "universal", it refers to the fact that most of them are directed not to a single Christian community, as are most of the Pauline letters, but to a wider audience.